JoaoCostaIFG/dotfiles/scripts/README.md

 Source: http://crunchbang.org/forums/viewtopic.php?pid=144481#p144481
 Initializing procedure by lolilolicon

-## decompress

-A general, all-purpose extraction script.

-Default behavior: Extract archive into new directory Behavior with `-c` option: Extract contents into current directory

 ## dimmer

 Dims all screens by lowering their brightness.
 Restores the brightness on exit/kill.